ohadlevy/miq_experimental_ui_plugin/README.md

 * Uses patternfly-react
 * Uses ReactRouter and integration with rails routes so it can refresh the URL back to the same page
 * Uses Jest with snapshot testing
+* Adds Patternfly list-view page as a demo

 ## TODO
 * Add Redux Support